 R4053: If no UserName is provided, "admin" SHALL be used as the default UserName.

 The purpose of the PIN / Password is to authenticate the CLIENT to the DEVICE during the HTTP authentication.
-In addition, the PIN / Password verifies the certificate that the DEVICE supplied during the TLS handshake.

 R4054: The RECOMMENDED size of a PIN / Password is at least 8 characters using at least a 32 character alphabet.